D7460N/D7460N.dev/ADD.md

 (WIP)

-if a web GUI could natively (no third party plug-ins or dependencies) know what is happening inside it, when it happens, and what to do about it?
+What if a web GUI could natively (no third party plug-ins or dependencies) know what is happening inside it, when it happens, and what to do about it?
 All without JavaScript?

 It would : :
 * revolutionize web design/developement as we know it.
 Web GUIs would largely run themselves, making decisions about how they behave depending on the data (data/business logic) occuring inside them